SanjayAlagappan/SanjayAlagappan/README.md

 Hey visitor!

- 🎓 I'm Sanjay and currently I'm on my final year in Bachelor course  on Information Technology 💻.
-I love to design pages for the web and obviously a web developer by profession :)
+ 🎓 I'm Sanjay.
+I love designing web pages✨and a web developer by profession :)

  🖥️ I'm currently specializing on building apps with react ⚛️